hwclass/New-Horizons/README.md

 `$ firebase deploy`

 Go to Login & Auth page on Firebase Dashboard.
 Then click the box near of Enable Email & Password Authentication.
-After that copy everything inside of rules.json file to Security & Rules page.
-That's all.
+After that copy everything inside of [rules.json](/blob/master/rules.json) file to Security & Rules page.
+That's all.gi

-###Firebase Rules

-Check `rules.json` file.